Home

 Example of VLITE ionospheric data

 Example of antenna-based TEC gradients from November 11, 2014 observation of the Galaxy cluster Abell 2052 (A2052).
 The upper panel shows the δTEC time series for the V1*V4 antenna baseline (black points) with the values from a polynomial fit to all baselines used to determine the TEC gradients (red).
 The north-south and east-west components of the gradient are shown in the remaining panels for antennas V1 and V4.
+Reproduced from Helmboldt et al. 2019).

 The ionosphere pipeline is optimized to sense fluctuations on small temporal (~seconds), spatial (~few km), and amplitude (~10-3-10-4 TECU km-1) scales.
 Because the δTEC values represent antenna-based effects that dominate on short time scales (~minutes or less), the general approach to signal processing is as follows: